 The purity of rinse water supplied to a laboratory glassware washer to produce clean glassware has been the subject of debate.
 To begin with, it’s important to define what the term deionized water refers to.
 Deionized water is water that has ions removed from it, such as sodium (Na+) and calcium (Ca2+), and does not refer to any specific water purity level.

 The deionization process can produce water within a wide range of purity levels.
-The deionization process can be used to make medium grade water at 10-20 microsiemens of conductivity, or, it can be used in polishing systems to produce water with a 16-18 megohm resistivity level.
-There are four points to consider when selecting the purity level of the water used for rinsing in a stainless steel laboratory glassware washer:
+Deionized water can be used in applications that call for medium grade water (10-20 microsiemens), or it can be used in a polishing station to produce type 1 water (16-18 microsiemens).
+Below are four points to consider when selecting the purity level of the water used for rinsing in a laboratory glassware washer:

 Given the initial limitations of glassware washer water cleanliness levels, as well as cost of making and storing the volumes needed for type I water, it is far more economical to use RO or deionized water for washer rinse cycles.
 RO water systems can make and store larger volumes of water at lower costs than type I water systems.
 Laboratory glassware cleaned in a glassware washer with RO filtered water is acceptable for most wet bench chemical analysis.